 In case you are interested, I have a list of things sent/owning on the bottom of my profile.

-I'm here mostly to swap ideas (for handmade items), not stuff.
+I'm here mostly to swap ideas (for example for handmade items), not stuff.

 It also means that I am not so extremely fond of receiving extras - I have lots of stuff already, and as I said, I am much more interested in the idea behind the swap items than getting more stuff.
 Extras do not affect how I rate you, anyway.